full-stack-dev-mex/bam_test/README.txt

 Implement a plugin of a basic Ad System for WordPress for authors to add, edit, and remove ads.

 == Description ==
+Instalation:

+ Download ZIP, uncompress in plugins folder of your WP installation, activate plugin.

+== Description ==

 Please try to accomplish the following:
 Implement a plugin of a basic Ad System for WordPress for authors to add, edit, and remove ads.